Azure-Samples/azure-cosmosdb-live-data-migrator/README.md

 # Azure Cosmos DB Live Data Migrator
 Simple and reliable service to transfer data from one Cosmos DB SQL API container to another in a live fashion.

+## IMPORTANT

+The purpose of this tool is to allow starting the migration of data significantly ahead of the actual cut-over date.
+Every migration started will use the change feed of the source container to listen on updates to be migrated to the destination.
+It is strongly advised to migrate the bulk of items using this mechanism at least several days before the cut-over-date to reduce the risk of unnecessary fire-drills due to unexpected delays or issues identified during migration.

 ## Features

 The Cosmos DB Live Data Migrator provides the following features: